KSE2/PWSLIB3/doc/Readme.txt

 a)  Support of a recent security standard of Password Safe files (format version 3.13)

-b)  Support of all historical file formats (V2 and V1)
+b)  cryptographic random generation; use of SecureRandom, system variables and SHA512

-c)  Encryption technology used is Twofish ECB and CBC and SHA256 for V3 files; Blowfish ECB
+c)  Encryption technology used is Twofish ECB and CBC and SHA256 for V3 files
-    and CBC and SHA-1 for V2 and V1 files

 d)  Database security level can be set individually by assigning a number of initial
     calculation loops

-e)  Sensible text data, in particular all passwords, are kept encrypted in memory in
+e)  Sensible text data, including all passwords, are kept encrypted in memory in
-    specialised secure text objects created by this project
+    special secure text objects created by this project

-f)  Reduced risk from memory analysing attacks through the use of specialized methods to
+f)  Reduced risk from memory analysing attacks through the use of special methods to
     avoid decrypted "waste" material

 g)  Abstract IO-interface allows application specific linking of data repositories or